ikemike/Mmb/Journal.md

 attempts to salvage my precious IDE, I ended up doing a full uninstall, reinstall.
 And 3 short hours later, I finally had my project functioning (for the most part, as I discovered during the presentation).
-Today after class I spent a little time trying to write up a quick API implementation for best buy, improved my test classes, wrote a little documentation, started a properties file, and finally, completed my journal.
+Today after class I spent a little time trying to write up a quick API implementation for best buy, improved my test classes, wrote a little documentation, started a properties file, wasted a bunch of time on openshift, and finally, completed my journal.